Floorp-Projects/Floorp/docs/contributing/pocket-guide-shipping-firefox.rst

 **Normandy** - Normandy is a collection of servers, workflows, and Firefox components that enables Mozilla to remotely control Firefox clients in the wild based on precise criteria

+.. _orange_factor:

+**Orange** - Also called flaky or intermittent tests.
+Describes a state when a test or a testsuite can intermittently fail.

 .. _phabricator: